-The Moving Ahead for Progress in the 21st Century (MAP-21) Act created a new Special Rule for older drivers and pedestrians under 23 USC 148(g)(2), which was continued under the Fixing America's Surface Transportation (FAST) Act.
+The Moving Ahead for Progress in the 21st Century (MAP-21) Act created a new Special Rule for older drivers and pedestrians under 23 USC 148(g)(2), which was continued under the Fixing America's Surface Transportation (FAST) Act and the Bipartisan Infrastructure Law (BIL).
 If the rate per capita of traffic fatalities and serious injuries for drivers and pedestrians over the age of 65 in a State increases over the most recent 2-year period, this Special Rule requires a State to include strategies to address the increases in those rates in their State Strategic Highway Safety Plan (SHSP).
-FHWA issued the Section 148: Older Drivers and Pedestrians Special Rule Final Guidance in May 2016, and a set of Questions and Answers in February 2013 to provide guidance and information on how to determine if the Special Rule applies in a State.
+FHWA issued the HSIP Special Rules Guidance in February 2022, and a set of Questions and Answers in February 2013 to provide guidance and information on how to determine if the Special Rule applies in a State.

 To determine whether the Special Rule applies in a State, the State will consider older drivers and older pedestrians collectively.
-Beginning with the 2017 HSIP annual reports, States will report fatalities and serious injuries involving older drivers and pedestrians 65 years of age and older, consistent with the most current version of the Section 148: Older Drivers and Pedestrians Special Rule Final Guidance.
+Beginning with the 2017 HSIP annual reports, States will report fatalities and serious injuries involving older drivers and pedestrians 65 years of age and older, consistent with the most current version of the HSIP Special Rules Guidance.
 States should provide seven years of data, ending with the year prior to the most current full year of data.
 For example, in the 2017 HSIP report, States should report older driver and pedestrian data for the years 2009 through 2015.

-States will report the number of fatalities for drivers and pedestrians 65 years of age and older from the NHTSA Fatality Analysis Reporting System (FARS) and the number of serious injuries from a State’s data system for drivers and pedestrians 65 years of age and older.
-A serious injury is defined in a State according to the KABCO injury classification scale.
+States will report the number of fatalities for drivers and pedestrians 65 years of age and older from the NHTSA Fatality Analysis Reporting System (FARS) and the number of serious injuries from a State's data system for drivers and pedestrians 65 years of age and older.
 Population figures for persons 65 years of age and older per 1,000 total population will be obtained from the U.S. Census.
 A table of the most recently available population data for those 65 years and older is below.
 The FHWA will use the information to calculate the older driver and pedestrian fatality and serious injury rate per capita and determine if the Special Rule applies to each State.
-See the Section 148: Older Drivers and Pedestrians Special Rule Final Guidance for an example calculation.
-The FHWA will notify Division Offices of those States where the Special Rule applies no later than March of the following year.
-States no longer need to self-report applicability of the Older Driver and Pedestrian Special Rule in their HSIP annual report, instead, FHWA will conduct the calculations.

 If the rate of traffic fatalities and serious injuries for drivers and pedestrians 65 years of age and older in a State increases during the most recent 2-year period for which data is available, then the Older Drivers and Pedestrians Special Rule applies.
 If the Special Rule applies, the State must include strategies to address the increase in the older driver and older pedestrian fatal and serious injuries rate in its next update to their SHSP.
 The State should also conduct a secondary analysis to determine whether the increase is attributable to older driver fatalities and serious injuries, older pedestrian fatalities and serious injuries, or a combination of the two.
 This helps a State determine whether the emphasis on safety programs and countermeasures should be focused on older drivers and/or older pedestrians.
 The FHWA encourages States to take into account the treatments listed in the 2014 FHWA publication, "Handbook for Designing Roadways for the Aging Population".